 Written Options - The Fund is subject to equity and other risk exposure in the normal course of pursuing its investment objectives and may enter into options written to hedge against changes in interest rates, foreign exchange rates and values of equities.
 Such options may relate to particular securities or domestic stock indices, and may or may not be listed on a domestic securities exchange or issued by the Options Clearing Corporation.
 An option contract is a commitment that gives the purchaser of the contract the right, but not the obligation, to buy or sell an underlying asset at a specific price on or before a specified future date.
 On the other hand, the writer of an option contract is obligated, upon the exercise of the option, to buy or sell an underlying asset at a specific price on or before a specified future date.
 The maximum risk of loss associated with writing put options is limited to the exercised fair value of the option contract.
 The maximum risk of loss associated with writing call options is potentially unlimited.
 The Fund also has the additional risk of being unable to enter into a closing transaction at an acceptable price if a liquid secondary market does not exist.
 The Fund also may write over-the-counter options where completing the obligation depends upon the credit standing of the other party.
 Option contracts also involve the risk that they may result in loss due to unanticipated developments in market conditions or other causes.
 Written options are initially recorded as liabilities to the extent of premiums received and subsequently marked to market to reflect the current value of the option written.
 Gains or losses are realized when the option transaction expires or closes.
 When an option is exercised, the proceeds on sales for a written call option or the purchase cost for a written put option is adjusted by the amount of the premium received.
-Listed option contracts present minimal counterparty credit risk since they are exchange traded and the exchange's clearinghouse, as counterparty to all exchangetraded options, guarantees the options against default.
-The Fund's maximum risk of loss from counterparty credit risk related to OTC option contracts is limited to the premium paid.
+Listed option contracts present minimal counterparty credit risk since they are exchange traded and the exchange's clearinghouse, as count buy and sell a currency at a set price on a future date.
+The contract is marked-to-market daily and the change in value is recorded by the Fund as an unrealized gain or loss.
+When a forward foreign currency contract is extinguished, through either delivery or offset by entering into another forward foreign currency contract, the Fund records a realized gain or loss equal to the difference between the value of the contract at the time it was opened and the value of the contract at the time it was extinguished.